Most Affordable Game Development Programs 2025

 Accreditations: ABET

-Hakia ranks North Carolina A & T State University as the #4 in game development degree program.
+Hakia ranks North Carolina A & T State University's game development program #4.
+Delivery: on-campus.
 Location: Greensboro, NC | Type: Public | Tuition: $3,540/year | Graduation Rate: 84%

-Hakia Insight: North Carolina A & T State University's industry network — including IBM and Microsoft — provides students with internship and hiring pathways.
+Hakia Insight: North Carolina A & T State University's industry network, including IBM and Microsoft, provides students with internship and hiring pathways.

 Program Overview: NC A&T offers game development coursework through their Computer Science program with a focus on interactive media and game programming.
 The program combines computer science fundamentals with specialized game development techniques and emerging technologies.